ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ## Using the Stand-alone VLMD Tool

 In an effort to further streamline the data dictionary extraction process for researchers, we have developed a stand-alone executable version of the VLMD Tool.

+!!! success "Download the VLMD Tool"

     You can download the latest version of the VLMD Tool for your operating system (i.e., MacOS, Windows, Linux) from the NIH HEAL Initiative’s GitHub repository:

     <p align="center">[Download Latest Software Release](https://github.com/HEAL/healdata-utils/releases/latest){ .md-button }</p>